-Students who are in good academic standing may submit a written request and supporting documentation to the Academic Committee if they feel they have extenuating circumstances that warrant an "I" incomplete\ grade being issued.
-The committee members, course instructor, and academic advisor will determine the best option for the student while still remaining compliant with all regulatory agencies.
+Students who are in good academic standing may submit a written request and supporting documentation to the Academic Department if they feel they have extenuating circumstances that warrant an "I" incomplete grade being issued.
+A committee comprised of an administrator, course instructor, and academic advisor will determine the best option for the student while still remaining compliant with all regulatory agencies.

-\The grade of Incomplete ("I") is granted in cases where students in good standing are in need of additional time to complete course requirements due to extenuating circumstances.
+The grade of Incomplete ("I") is granted in cases where students in good standing are in need of additional time to complete course requirements due to extenuating circumstances.
 If the remaining coursework has not been submitted within 4 weeks since the last day of the term, the "I" automatically becomes a grade of "F" or "U" unless an extension is granted by the student's academic advisor.